 There will be many reasons for vehicles to be on the AOA.
-In all cases, any person driving on the AOA must have a valid driver's license and have passed the SAA AOA Driving Course.
-Vehicles must be identifiable with a corporate logo or recognizable paint scheme and have a rotating amber color beacon.
+In all cases, any person driving on the AOA must have taken and passed the AOA Driver's Course in the past year and have a valid driver's license.
+Vehicles must be identifiable with a corporate logo or recognizable paint scheme and have a rotating amber colored beacon.
 Motorcycles are not accepted as suitable transportation for airport use without prior permission.
 Some common vehicles on the AOA include:

-- SAA Maintenance
+- SAA Maintenance Trucks

-- Aircraft Rescue and Fire Fighting
+- Aircraft Rescue and Firefighting Trucks

 - Mobile Fuelers

+- FBO Vehicles

+- Aircraft Maintenance

+- Airline Ground Support Equipment

 - Army National Guard

+- ATC Personnel

 - FAA Technicians

 - Local Law Enforcement

 - Local Fire Department

-Service roads are the only approved means for driving a vehicle in the non-movement area from one point to another; this is the only Airport-approved system that a driver can safely transition from one end of the ramp to the other with minimal aircraft interference.
+Service roads are the only approved means for driving a vehicle in the non-movement area from one point to another.
+This is the only airport approved system that a driver can safely transition from one end of the ramp to the other, with minimal aircraft interference.
 When able, always use the designated service road instead of the ramp for driving on the AOA.
 A service road is easily recognizable by its white edge markings and dashed, white centerline markings.
+Markings in the non-movement area consist of yellow paint on taxilanes and taxiways, and white paint on the service road.